**For the time being, I am not seeing new clients. I will update this as soon as that changes.**

 - traveled out of state / or on public transportation (including uber /taxis) in the past 14 days

-- hosted anyone who does not live with you in the past 14 days
+- hosted anyone or stayed with anyone who does not live with you in the past 14 days

 Prepare Ahead for your Appointment:

-- Paperwork: There is a Daily Screening Form you can find here.
-You must fill this out and return it to me within 24 hours of your appointment.
-You must also tell me if there have been any changes the day of our session.
+- Paperwork Before your first appointment back, you must fill out the two forms linked below.
+Please fill out the Daily Screening Form and return it to me within 24 hours of your appointment also informing me if there have been any changes the day of our session.
 I personally must also pass this daily screening!
-The second form is an Informed Consent Form you will need to fill out one time before your first session during the pandemic.
+The second form is the Informed Consent for treatment you will need to fill out one time before your first session during the pandemic.

-- Practitioners and guests MUST wear masks (not face coverings) the entire time they are in the wellness center, including throughout sessions.
-See the guidelines here about how to choose and wear your mask.
+- Practitioners and guests MUST wear masks (not face coverings) the entire time they are in the wellness center, including throughout sessions –even if you have been vaccinated against COVID19.
+Find information about the current vaccines here.
 If you forget your mask or don’t have one that passes these guidelines, I will provide one for you to put on before entering the wellness center.
+You can find guidelines here about how to choose and wear your mask.

 - The waiting room at the wellness center is closed at the moment.
 I will let you know via text / phone when it is your turn to come in for your session and will meet you at the door; if you don’t have a phone, I’ll meet you out front within 5 minutes previous to our scheduled time.